rubiginosar/Conversational-Pharma-Agent-Dataset/README.md

 #  conversational-pharma-agent-data
 [![DOI](https://zenodo.org/badge/1078870294.svg)](https://doi.org/10.5281/zenodo.17386754)

-**Conversational Pharmaceutical Assistant Dataset**
-This repository supports a Master’s thesis in Big Data Analytics (USTHB) focused on building a **Conversational AI Agent** for automating pharmaceutical operations using **LLMs, RAG, and LangChain**.

----

-##  Related Publication

-**Automating Pharmaceutical Operations with LLM-RAG Agents: A Comparative Evaluation of Intent Classification Strategies**
-*Submitted to the Journal of Experimental & Theoretical Artificial Intelligence, Taylor & Francis, 2025.*

-This repository includes all datasets and materials used in the evaluation of various intent classification strategies for pharmaceutical chatbot agents.
+The repository "Conversational-Pharma-Agent-Dataset" contains all the datasets and supporting materials used for performance evaluation of the intent classification strategies tested in the proposed conversational agent framework.
+It provides access to annotated pharmaceutical dialogues, intent labels, and related resources.

----

 ##  Repository Structure